magoo/risk-measurement/docs/_sources/risk/scenarios.rst.txt

 In :doc:`Enterprise </enterprise/index>` this aspect of scenarios-informing-scenarios is used to inform larger organizational approaches to risk.

 A principle of scenario building (see: :ref:`Limitation`) is to assume that unknown scenarios may occur.
 Erring towards upward investment in a hierarchy of scenarios helps defend against "unknown" branches.
 The initiating events that create complex problems can sometimes not be predicted, and assuming large forms of failure can help prevent disaster.

+We can use this flexibility to model risks and measure them.
+We can decompose a risk with greater resource and available effort, but not so much that we lose sight of our risks and become vulnerable to uncertainty that was not accounted for.

 Outcomes and Judgments
 ----------------------------------